CS-SI/pytest-executable/doc/how-to-use.rst

     contains the log messages from the |executable| execution

 run_executable.sh
-    Executing this script directly from a console shall produce the same results as when it is executed by |ptx|.
-This script is intended to be as much as possible independent of the execution context such that it can be executed independently of |ptx| in a reproductible way, i.e. it is self contained and does not depend on the shell context. :file:`run_executable.stderr` contains the error messages from the |run_executable| execution
+    executing this script directly from a console shall produce the same results as when it is executed by |ptx|.
+This script is intended to be as much as possible independent of the execution context such that it can be executed independently of |ptx| in a reproductible way, i.e. it is self contained and does not depend on the shell context.

+run_executable.stderr
+    contains the error messages from the |run_executable| execution

 run_executable.stdout
     contains the log messages from the |run_executable| execution

 If you need to manually run |executable| for a test case, for debugging purposes for instance, just go to its output directory, for instance :command:`cd tests-output/dir-1`, and execute |run_executable|.

 Do default regression checking without running executable